Killing of Eric Garner: State legislation

 On June 8, 2020, both houses of the New York state assembly passed the Eric Garner Anti-Chokehold Act, which stipulates that any police officer in the state of New York who injures or kills somebody through the use of "a chokehold or similar restraint" can be charged with a class C felony, punishable by up to 15 years in prison.
 New York Governor Andrew Cuomo signed the police reforms, which he described as "long overdue", into law on June 12, 2020.

 Popular culture

+A poem by Ross Gay, "A Small Needful Fact" was written in 2015 as a response to Garner's death.

 The single "Loyal Like Sid & Nancy" by Foster the People, released in 2017, includes the lyric "I can't breathe" and is partly a commentary about Garner's killing and Black Lives Matter.

+Garner's plea can be heard on the opening track "The Landing" by Standing on the Corner, on their 2017 release Red Burns (album).

 In 2018, a crime-drama film was released under the title of Monsters and Men, whose main plotline depicts the death of a cigarette-selling black man at the hands of the police being filmed by an onlooker and grabbing wide attention upon release.
 Being inspired by a real story, and given the striking similarity with the incident, multiple film reviews considered the movie to be based on the death of Eric Garner.